PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 18:03:01
+Last updated: 2024-04-02 18:03:35
-Random Quote: Real success is finding your lifework in the work that you love. - David McCullough
+Random Quote: It is only the great hearted who can be true friends.
+The mean and cowardly, can never know what true friendship means. - Charles Kingsley